dingsing2021/hvr-sdk-for-unity-xr-plugin/com.unity.xr.hvrsdk/Documentation~/com.unity.xr.hvrsdk.md

 ## XR Management support

-Integration with XR Management isn't required to use the [HUAWEI VR SDK For Unity](https://developer.huawei.com/consumer/cn/doc/development/graphics-Library/unity-sdk-download-0000001142315529) (Unless old input module is used),  You just need to import Huawei XR Plugin then choose the sdk in `XR Plug-in Management`.
+Integration with XR Management isn't required to use the [HUAWEI VR SDK For Unity（old version, will be discared）](https://developer.huawei.com/consumer/cn/doc/development/graphics-Library/unity-sdk-download-0000001142315529) (Unless old input module is used),  You just need to import Huawei XR Plugin then choose the sdk in `XR Plug-in Management`.
 For more information from [XR Management Documention](https://docs.unity3d.com/Packages/com.unity.xr.management@latest).
 Check for project script errors if you don't see Hvrsdk checkbox.

 ![](images/XR_management.png)